K\"ahler metrics and toric Lagrangian fibrations: Delzant construction

-Let $(M,\Lambda)$ be a connected integral affine manifold and let $\Delta$ be a connected Delzant subspace.
+Let $(M,\Lambda)$ be a connected integral affine manifold and let $\Delta$ be a connected Delzant domain.
 Consider the canonical map

 from the universal cover of $\Delta$ into that of $M$, relative to some choice of base-point.
-The image $\widehat{\Delta}:=(i_\Delta)_*(\widetilde{\Delta})$ is a Delzant subspace of $\widetilde{M}$.
-For the Delzant subspaces to which our construction applies, the collection $\H(\widehat{\Delta})$ of primitive boundary defining functions is finite and determines the Delzant subspace in the following sense. \begin{definition} A connected Delzant subspace $\Delta$ is of \textbf{finite type} if $\H(\widehat{\Delta})$ is finite and
+The image $\widehat{\Delta}:=(i_\Delta)_*(\widetilde{\Delta})$ is a Delzant domain of $\widetilde{M}$.
+For the Delzant domains to which our construction applies, the collection $\H(\widehat{\Delta})$ of primitive boundary defining functions is finite and determines the Delzant domain in the following sense. \begin{definition} A connected Delzant domain $\Delta$ is of \textbf{finite type} if $\H(\widehat{\Delta})$ is finite and

 \end{definition}

 Below we give two examples illustrating how each of these conditions may fail. \begin{example} Let